tansexe/Zeus/README.md

 ## Deployment

-The application is deployed on [Deployment Platform] and can be accessed at [Live URL].
+The application is deployed on Vercel and can be accessed at [[Live URL](https://weather-app-one-brown-76.vercel.app/)].

 ## Future Enhancements